tbnobed/tdmedia/UPDATING_PRODUCTION.md

 - Make sure your firewall allows outbound connections to SendGrid's SMTP servers if you plan to use the email functionality.
 - Set the APP_DOMAIN environment variable to your actual application domain (e.g., 'tdev.obdtv.com') to ensure welcome emails contain the correct login URLs.

+## New Feature Benefits

+### Content Classification System Benefits

+The new content classification system offers several advantages:

+1. **Better Content Organization**: Properly categorize content as films or TV shows with relevant metadata.

+2. **Enhanced Client Experience**: Clients can quickly identify the type of content they're viewing with clear visual indicators.

+3. **Improved Content Discovery**: Search and filter capabilities can be expanded to include content types and specific attributes like release year.

+4. **Professional Presentation**: Content displays with industry-standard metadata similar to major streaming platforms.

+5. **Future-Ready**: The classification system provides a foundation for more sophisticated content browsing and recommendation features.

-## Playlist System Benefits
+### Playlist System Benefits

-The new playlist system offers several improvements over the previous categories system:
+The playlist system offers several improvements over the previous categories system:

 1. **Media in Multiple Playlists**: Unlike the previous category system where media could only belong to a single category, the new playlist system allows each media item to be included in multiple playlists.